AdS/BCFT and Island for curvature-squared gravity: Island and Page curve

-which is within the causality constraint (\ref{GBconstraint}).
-There is no extremum for the conserved quantity (\ref{island: EI1}) and the linear growth rate (\ref{island:largetime1}) breaks down if the bound (\ref{island:conditionlambda}) is violated.
-For this case, the entanglement entropy increases only for a finite time, after that there is no well-defined extremal surface inside the horizon.
+This implies that the extremal surface passing through the horizon is not well-defined in the late time limit $t\to \infty$ for $ \lambda_{\text{GB}} < \lambda_c$.
+In fact, this unusual case also appears in the study of complexity=volume conjecture of holographic complexity \cite{An:2018dbz} \footnote{Eq.(3.17) of \cite{An:2018dbz} yields a similar but different bound $\lambda_{\text{GB}} \ge -1/12$.
+The different bound is due to the fact that holographic complexity is related to the codimension-one extremal surface, while the holographic entanglement entropy is relevant to the codimension-two extremal surface.}.
+For our case, numeral calculations indeed confirm that the extremal surface passing through the horizon can not be defined after some finite time.
 The reasons are as follows.
-As shown in Fig.\ref{maxentropytime}, when the bound (\ref{island:conditionlambda}) is violated, the entanglement entropy and the time are on longer monotonic functions of $z_{\max}$ and there are maximum values for them.
-As a result, the time evolution of entanglement entropy stops at finite times.
+As shown in Fig.\ref{maxentropytime}, when the bound (\ref{island:conditionlambda}) is violated, the extremal surface `area' and the time associated to the extremal surfaces passing through the horizon are no longer monotonic functions of $z_{\max}$ and there are maximum values for them.
+As a result, the time evolution of the extremal surface `area' stops at finite times.
 See Fig.(\ref{entropytimestop}).
+See also appendix B for an analytic understanding of this finite-time problem in a toy model.

+This is problematic in AdS/CFT, since this means that the entanglement entropy is not well-defined after some finite time.
+To avoid this situation, one has to impose the lower bound (\ref{island:conditionlambda}) for the couplings in AdS/CFT.
+Interestingly, this lower bound is stronger than the causality constraint (\ref{GBconstraint}).

+However, this is not a problem in AdS/BCFT.
+Recall that we have two kinds of extremal surfaces in AdS/BCFT: the first kind passes through the horizon and evolves with time, while the second kind ends on the brane and remains invariant.
+For sufficiently negative $\lambda_{GB}$, after some finite time, the first kind of extremal surface cannot be defined, but the second kind of extremal surface is always well-defined.
+Thanks to the second kind of extremal surface (island), the entanglement entropy can be defined at any time in AdS/BCFT.